+Risks With Management of Separate Accounts (Life/A&H)

-(Life/A&H)Proceure #10 assists analysts in determining whether concerns exist regarding the appropriateness of business being placed within separate accounts or regarding transactions between the general account and the separate account.
+Determine whether concerns exist regarding the appropriateness of business being placed within separate accounts or regarding transactions between the general account and the separate account.
+Challenges in properly managing and reporting separate account business and transactions with the general account may mask true financial performance and/or understate liabilities due to the separate account.

 Criteria for qualifying for separate account classification under GAAP are outlined in Statement of Statutory Accounting Principles (SSAP) No. 56—Separate Accounts.
 A separate account product must meet four conditions as defined in Separate Accounts Annual Financial Statement, General Interrogatories, #8.2 in order to receive separate account classification: 1) legal recognition; 2) legal insulation; 3) investment directive; and 4) investment performance.
 If an insurer reports any products that do not meet these criteria, analysts should review the conditions listed in Separate Accounts Annual Financial Statement, General Interrogatories, #8.3 and further review the details of the separate account disclosures, as this is an indication the insurer includes products in its separate account that are not true separate account products.

 Some insurers may include non-variable (non-unit linked) products in the separate account.
 Separate Accounts Annual Financial Statement, General Interrogatories, #8.3 may assist analysts in determining if such products are included.
 Analysts should gain an understanding of the reasons why non-variable products are included in the separate account.
 Analysts may need to contact the policy form unit within the insurance department to obtain information about the policy form application and approval to help gain such understanding of the products included in the separate account.
 Analysts may need to contact the insurer to request additional information about the policies included in the separate account.
 Considerations may include: What investment guidelines apply to these products?
 Outside of product guarantees, does the general account have any responsibilities for funding the reserve liabilities?